 If you find that your cabbage soup tastes kind of bitter in the end, try adding a little pinch of extra salt or sugar but don’t exaggerate or you will make it worse.

-Love cabbage?
 Then learn how to keep it longer by making pickled cabbage at home!
-Perfect topping for hot dogs or tacos…
+It’s just perfect topping for hot dogs or tacos…

 Red Cabbage Soup Recipe